-However, maternal care providers have long been concerned about epidurals prolonging the time it takes for a mother to push her baby out.
+However, there have been concerns about epidurals prolonging the time it takes for a mother to push her baby out.

 Women are usually advised to wait until they are in active labour or at least 5cms dilated before having an epidural.

-Many obstetricians will turn off epidurals, or reduce the dosage, while women are in the second stage, to prevent prolonged labour or failure to progress.
+Some care providers turn off epidurals when women are in the second stage, to prevent prolonged labour or failure to progress.

-New research from the United States, however, is challenging this widely held belief, suggesting epidurals have no effect at all on how long labour lasts.
+The research suggests epidurals have no effect at all on how long labour lasts.